Longfellow House–Washington's Headquarters National Historic Site: Longfellow family

 Joseph Emerson Worcester leased the property from Elizabeth Craigie's heirs after her death, and he rented the eastern half to Longfellow.
 Nathan Appleton purchased the house in 1843 for $10,000; Longfellow married his daughter Frances, so Appleton gave him the house as a wedding gift.
 Longfellow's friend George Washington Greene reminded them "how noble an inheritance this is — where Washington dwelt in every room".
 Longfellow was proud of the connection to Washington and purchased a bust of him in 1844, a copy of the sculpture by Jean-Antoine Houdon.

 Longfellow lived in the house for the next four decades, producing many of his most famous poems including "Paul Revere's Ride" and "The Village Blacksmith", as well as longer works such as Evangeline, The Song of Hiawatha, and The Courtship of Miles Standish.
 He published 11 poetry collections, two novels, three epic poems, and several plays while living in this house, as well as a translation of Dante Alighieri's Divine Comedy.
 He and his wife most often referred to it as "Craigie House" or "Craigie Castle".

 Longfellow oversaw the creation of a formal garden, and his wife oversaw decorating the interior.
 She purchased several items from Tiffany & Co. in New York, as well as $350 worth of carpets.
 They installed central heating in 1850 and gaslight in 1853.
 The family hosted artists, writers, politicians and other famous people.
 Specific visitors included Charles Dickens, William Makepeace Thackeray, singer Jenny Lind, and actress Fanny Kemble.
-Emperor Dom Pedro II of Brazil also visited the house privately and requested the company of Longfellow, Ralph Waldo Emerson, Oliver Wendell Holmes, Sr., and James Russell Lowell.
+In 1876, Emperor Dom Pedro II of Brazil also visited the house as part of his tour of the United States and requested the company of Longfellow, Ralph Waldo Emerson, Oliver Wendell Holmes Sr., and James Russell Lowell for dinner.
+Although Lowell could not attend, they were joined by Longfellow's daughters, his brother-in-law Thomas Gold Appleton, and Alexander Agassiz who had made the arrangements.
 The couple also raised their three daughters and two sons in the home.
 They stayed in the home until their respective deaths but spent their summers after 1850 in Nahant, Massachusetts.

 Longfellow often wrote in his first-floor study, formerly Washington's office, surrounded by portraits of his friends, including charcoal portraits by Eastman Johnson of Charles Sumner, Ralph Waldo Emerson, Nathaniel Hawthorne, and Cornelius Conway Felton.
 He would write at the center table, at the desk, or in the armchair by the fire.
 His second wife Fanny died in the home in July 1861 after her dress accidentally caught fire.
 He attempted to quell the flames, managing to keep her face from burning, but he was burned on his own face and was scarred badly enough that he began growing a beard to hide it.